rafaelsetragni/awesome_notifications/README.md

 Notifications could be scheduled as you wish using two main options:

-- initialDate: (YYYY-MM-DD hh:mm:ss) The initial date that schedule should be called by first time
+- initialDate: (YYYY-MM-DD hh:mm:ss) The initial date that schedule should be called by first time.
+This option has the highest priority  among other options.
 - crontabSchedule: Crontab expression as repetition rule (with seconds precision), as described in [this article](https://www.baeldung.com/cron-expressions)
 - allowWhileIdle: Determines if notification will send, even when the device is in critical situation, such as low battery.
+- preciseSchedule: List of precise dates to schedule a notification multiple times.
+This option has the lowest priority  among other options.

 OBS: All dates are set to use UTC timezone.